amix/vimrc/sources_non_forked/gist-vim/README.md

     $ git config --global github.user <username>

-Then vim-gist will ask for your password in order to create an access token.
-If you have two-factor authentication enabled, vim-gist will also prompt you to enter the two-factor key you receive.
+Then gist-vim will ask for your password in order to create an access token.
+If you have two-factor authentication enabled, gist-vim will also prompt you to enter the two-factor key you receive.

 NOTE:
 If you want you can set it directly to `g:github_user` and `g:gist_token`.

-Whichever type of authentication you use, your GitHub password will not be stored, only a OAuth access token produced specifically for vim-gist.
+Whichever type of authentication you use, your GitHub password will not be stored, only a OAuth access token produced specifically for gist-vim.
 The token is stored in `~/.gist-vim`.
 If you stop using the plugin, you can easily remove this file.
 To revoke the associated  GitHub token, go to the list of ["Authorized applications" on GitHub's "Account Settings"